 Typically, a rescue call comprises a crew of three people-the driver, a crew chief and an attendant.
-As attendants, the students establish patient care and assist the chief as required in any given situation.
+As attendants, the students establish patient care and assist the chief in any given situation.
 An attendant must have basic training and certification as an emergency medical technician (EMT).
-Certification requires a training course of 180 hours and additional mandatory training specific to the squad, where volunteers, under supervision, observe and participate in emergency calls before gaining full membership on the MVAA.
-Some students progress to EMT-Intermediate or EMT-Paramedic levels that include greater responsibilities such as administration of certain drugs and the establishment of IV lines.
-Eric Blacher, an EMT-Intermediate who is in his third year on the squad, takes on the responsibilities of crew chief and driver, and Pete Wolkowski, in his second year on the squad, is training for heavy duty rescue for car accidents, which covers how to handle structure collapse, high angle rescue, cold water rescue, and how to operate rescue equipment such as the “jaws of life,” used to cut and pry open a vehicle to extricate a pinned victim.
+Certification requires a training course of 180 hours and additional mandatory training specific to the squad.
+Volunteers-in-training, under supervision, observe and participate in emergency calls before gaining full membership on the MVAA.
+Some students progress to EMT-Intermediate or EMT-Paramedic levels that include greater responsibilities such as administration of certain drugs and the establishment of intravenous lines.

 “There is a huge adrenaline rush when a call comes in,” said Wolkowski, an American civilization major who also aspires to earn both a pilot’s license and a captain’s license for sailing.
 “Your heart starts racing and the call is the only thing you focus on.”

-The students find their volunteer experience both valuable and rewarding.
-It gives them the opportunity to meaningfully contribute to the welfare of their extended community, provides them with a new perspective while helping them form important off-campus relationships, and augments their educational experience at college.
+The students find their volunteer work rewarding.
+It gives them the opportunity to meaningfully contribute to the welfare of their extended community.
+Their MVAA service augments their educational experience at college by offering another viewpoint, helping them form important off-campus relationships.

 “Because it’s a town service, I’ve come to know a lot of the residents of the town and the surrounding communities really well.
 Great friendships have come out of it,” said Wolkowski.
 “I’ll have these friends in town forever.”

-Baker Lyon, a one-year veteran on the rescue team who is training for heavy rescue and to drive the ambulance, agrees.
-“The people from town give me a different perspective on my education,” he said.
+Baker Lyon, a two-year veteran on the rescue team who drives the ambulance, agrees: “The people from town give me a different perspective on my education.”